-If you’re talking about signal transfer, often the less transitions, the better.
-Following that thought it is likely that skipping the power extensionblock altogether will be the better solution.
+If you’re talking about signal transfer, often the fewer transitions, the better.
+Following that thought, it is likely that skipping the power extension block altogether will be the best solution.
 But is it?

 It is often said that simple solutions are best.
 Along this line, I decided to simplify the power connections to my system by removing the wall outlet and leaving out the extension block.
 The cable coming out of the wall was connected directly to a main cable via a large screw terminal.
 On the other end this cable connected to all the separate cables that my system required, all again connected directly via a large screw terminal.
 Importantly I always let the cables overlap inside the terminal so that the connection does not in fact run over the inferior metal used in the terminal.
 The main cable was made of solid core installation wire while the individual cables for the components were made of Lapp 191CY, normally a full and smooth sounding cable.

 After that I went the final mile and installed cables straight to the fuse box, one for every component.
 Technically this would seem like the perfect solution but judging by ear, it seemed like I had gone overboard.

 The fact that I only had a Wadia DAC and two Bryston 7BST poweramps probably didn’t help… What you get this way is maximum dynamics, slam and detail, but at the expense of air, fluidity and overall organic flow in the music.
 Although the sound was now certainly very impressive, the now very dry and gray sound seemed to lack soul.
 It’s like all the extra control has transferred into the sound.
 Bypassing a preamp is one thing, but with all the excess warmth and fluidity that a preamp and the extra cabling normally provide removed, the change in power cables was too much for my system.